-Check with your state licensor to make sure you understand your state’s specific pediatric first aid and CPR training requirements and to learn where you can take the training in your state.
+Check with your state licensor to make sure you understand your state’s specific pediatric first aid and CPR training requirements.
+Speak with licensing to learn where you can take the training in your state.
 Use our state training pages to find your licensor’s contact information.

 Due to COVID-19, you may not feel comfortable attending a fully in-person class.
 Fortunately, many organizations/agencies are now offering blended courses!

 Blended courses have both online and in-person components.
 They combine the flexibility of online training with hands-on training.
 Unlike fully online courses, the blended format provides full certification.
 For example, successful completion of the Red Cross’s blended Adult and Pediatric First Aid/CPR/AED course grants two years of certification that meets OSHA and workplace requirements.
 Reach out to the pediatric first aid/CPR training organization to learn how they are preventing the spread of COVID-19 during the in-person training component.